 He also provided a few tips to keep in mind while out driving this spring and summer:

 “Drivers should keep motorcyclists in mind when changing lanes or following close behind,” he said.

-“Riders can protect themselves by monitoring road and gravel conditions, manoeuvring with caution and always wearing protective gear.
-When riders and drivers respect each other, the motorcycle season is a safer one.”
+“Riders can protect themselves by monitoring road and gravel conditions, maneuvering with caution, and always wearing protective gear.
+When riders and drivers respect each other, the motorcycle season is safer for everyone.”